 Kilmour Investments was established in 1955 to support the formation of its investment in Associated Kiln Driers (AKD Softwoods) in Colac, but has its origins in the Timber and Hardware business formed by William John (WJ) Inglis and his wife Emily Edith Inglis in Preston, 1906.
-Today, Kilmour Investments aims to protect and enhance its assets to provide wealth generation for current and future generations of shareholders.
+Today, Kilmour Investments aims to foster family belonging and capability to grow wealth.

 The Inglis Family